-The £20 million investment in a new School of Law building has created excellent facilities for postgraduate researchers, with access to Queen's Graduate School just minutes away.
+- A £20 million investment in our School of Law building has created excellent facilities for postgraduate researchers, with access to Queen's Graduate School just minutes away.

-Research students are encouraged to play a full and active role in relation to the wide range of research activities within the School.
+Research students are encouraged to play a full and active role in relation to the wide range of activities within the School and wider University.
 You will have access to:

 Justice: Justice is a further longstanding area of strength within the School, which has close relations with the University's George Mitchell Institute for Global Peace, Security and Justice.
 Our expertise ranges from transitional justice to criminal justice, with additional strengths in areas such as the legal profession, judicial review and international criminal law.

 Law and Governance: Our track record on questions of law and governance is impressive and wide-ranging.
 We have expertise in commercial, contract and business law, in EU law and governance, and in questions of law and ethics, and law and risk.

 Importantly, the School is able to host PhDs across an array of research methods.
 Our experts use a particularly wide range of legal research methods, allowing us to offer supervision to PhDs that are doctrinal, sociolegal, critical, criminological or oral-history based.
 We are also able to host interdisciplinary PhDs, working with experts from across Queen's.

 We are also delighted to be able to welcome applications in the following emerging areas of legal studies: